-It is still unclear whether Denmark, despite being outside the Eurozone, will join the European Banking Union and therefore be part of the Single Resolution Mechanism.
-It therefore remains unclear whether the Issuer, being resident in a country outside the EU, can participate under the Single Resolution Mechanism and the Single Resolution Fund or similar schemes and if so at which costs the Issuer will incur in the coming year in relation to payments to deposit guarantee funds and/or resolution funds on a national or European level.
+On 18 April 2023, the European Commission adopted a proposal to adjust and further strengthen the existing EU bank crisis management and deposit insurance (CMDI) framework (the "CMDI Proposal").
+The CMDI Proposal includes, inter alia, certain amendments to the Revised Deposit Guarantee Schemes Directive, including in relation to the coverage of public entities as well as temporary high balances on bank accounts (see risk factor "Resolution tools and powers under the BRRD" - "Depositor preference and the general bail-in tool" in section 2.2.2 below).
+It is still unclear whether Denmark will join the European Banking Union and therefore be a part of the Single Resolution Mechanism.
+It therefore remains unclear whether the Issuer, being resident in a country outside the EU, can participate under the Single Resolution Mechanism and the Single Resolution Fund or similar schemes and if so the level of costs the Issuer will incur in the coming year in relation to payments to deposit guarantee funds and/or resolution funds on a national or European level.
+The CMDI Proposal has not been implemented into neither Danish nor Faroese law as of the date of this Prospectus.